GoogleCloudPlatform/python-docs-samples/dataproc/python-api-walkthrough.md

 * **Delete resources used in the walkthrough.**
    The `submit_job.py` job deletes the cluster that it created for this walkthrough.

-You can run the following command to delete the Cloud Storage bucket used in this walkthrough (the bucket must be empty).
+   If you created a bucket to use for this walkthrough, you can run the following command to delete the Cloud Storage bucket (the bucket must be empty).
    ```bash
    gsutil rb gs://$BUCKET
    ```